edouardp/py_ioc/README.md

 To be __useful__, in that it can be used to solve real world problems.

-To be as __small__, so that it is easy to understand, maintain and extend.
+To be __small__, so that it is easy to understand, maintain and extend.

+To be __retrofittable__, so it can be applied to existing classes without needing them to be modified first.

 TODO